x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 Columns-1, so in this case the DF=100; however the function in excel takes this into consideration.
-The Chi-Square Test p values indicates that all values are lower than .05, which means they are statistically significant, or that the numbers are likely to some degree to be distributed uniformly and randomly.
-Additionally, MINISTD_RAND has the highest value, and MT has the lowest value; this likely means that MT is the most uniform for the random values.
+The Chi-Square Test p values indicates that all values are lower than .05, which means they are statistically significant, but does not prove they are distributed randomly and uniformly (see P value chart below).
+With this in mind, MINISTD_RAND has the highest P value, and MT has the lowest value; as Joe mentioned in class, it should be noted this does not prove the hypothesis that the numbers are distributed uniformly and randomly.

 I learned/utilized the Kolmogorov-Smirnov Test in excel by watching a Youtube video (see references below).
 The Komogorov-Smirnov Test